scunning1987/channelPlayoutManagementUI/README-independent_functions.md

+**This version of the README is depracated, please use README.md for instructions on how to deploy**

 # Channel Playout Management UI
 This repo contains all of the tools and instructions necessary for you to deploy and build an HTML dashboard, capable of interfacing with, and creating a playout schedule for AWS Elemental MediaLive.
 This is what the finished product will look like!